-The Risk Management 2023 report, published at the same time as Annual Report 2023, contains a detailed description of the Group's risk organisation, capital management practices, risk profile, exposure and other information.
+The Risk Management 2024 report, published at the same time as Annual Report 2024, provides a detailed description of the Group's risk organisation, capital management practices, risk profile, exposure and other information.
 The report is available at www.danskebank.com/reports.